Archive for May, 2009

 Read more

-Posted by Ruth Atherley of AHA Creative Strategies on May 20th, 2009
+Post by: Ruth Atherley of AHA Creative Strategies

 It seems the head of communications for the Vatican has embraced social media.
 In a news release issued yesterday by the Catholics Communications Network, Fr Federico Lombardi SJ, Director of the Holy See’s press office, encouraged communicators to meet the challenge of using the Internet to engage positively to further the Gospel message of the Church.